A Gentle Wakeup Call: Symmetry Breaking with Less Collision Cost: Lower Bound

-As we discussed, an implication of Lemma \ref{lem:high-contention}, we need only consider that $\mathcal{A}$ has contention at most $2$ in every slot.
-Thus, we can use Lemma \ref{lem:lower-bound-coll-prob} (noting that $n\geq 2$), which implies that the expected collision cost in a single slot $t$ is:
+As we discussed, Lemma \ref{lem:high-contention} implies that we need only consider that $\mathcal{A}$ has contention at most $2$ in every slot.
+Thus, we can use Lemma \ref{lem:lower-bound-coll-prob} (noting that $n\geq 2$), which implies that the expected cost of collisions in a single slot $t$ is:

 for some constant $k>0$.
-So, the total expected collision cost is:
+So, the expected total cost of collisions is:

-By Jensen's inequality for convex functions, we have:
+Using Jensen's inequality for convex functions, we have: